Skip to content

 By default the commands above produce an optimized Release build.

-• Pass -DCMAKE_BUILD_TYPE=Debug to build with sanitizers and full debug info.
+• Use cmake --preset debug to build with sanitizers and full debug info.

-• Pass -DCJSH_MINIMAL_BUILD=ON for the ultra-small binary profile.
+• Use cmake --preset minimal for the ultra-small binary profile.

-• cmake --build build --target clean removes the build artifacts.
+• cmake --build --preset release --target clean removes the build artifacts for the release preset.

 • Disable compile database emission with -DCJSH_GENERATE_COMPILE_COMMANDS=OFF if your tooling does not need it.

-• Install the binary anywhere with cmake --install build --config Release --prefix ~/.local (adjust the prefix as desired).
+• Install the binary anywhere with cmake --install build/release --config Release --prefix ~/.local (adjust the prefix as desired).

 • Export CJSH_STRIP_BINARY=0 before configuring to keep symbols in non-Debug builds.